toptuk49/messenger/README.md

 🎯 I wish it helps me to learn Vue.js as well as improve in English language 🌎.

-🚀 I'm planning to use Server Side Rendering and a backend later so I can deploy messenger on a server.
+🚀 I'm planning to use Server Side Rendering 🖌️ and a backend 🏭 later so I can deploy messenger 💬 on a server.

+💭 I think it would be great to migrate 🐾 on TypeScript later.

 ## Installation 💻